LawTam/lawtam.github.io/README.md

 ## 1. Top Navigation Bar
-* features a logo and navigation links
+__Features a logo and navigation links.
+The top nav will be included in each page.__
 * logo
     - currently svg
     - considering changing logo to threeJS using React-Three-Fiber